isorna/dzc/rules/rounds-activations.md

 ## Phase 2: Battlegroup Activation

-The player that was chosen to go first must activate a Battlegroup that hasn t yet been activated.
+The player that was chosen to go first must activate a Battlegroup that hasn't yet been activated.
 The player must also declare which Auxiliary squads they will be activating with this Battlegroup (see the Building Your Army section for more details).

 A player may not choose to skip activating a Battlegroup if it is their turn to do so, and must complete actions with at least 1 unit when activating a Battlegroup.

 A Battlegroup with no units able to complete actions (either because they are all in Reserve or destroyed) is ignored and may **not** be activated.

 Activating a Battlegroup means that the player can now make actions with any squads in this Battlegroup. **Choose one squad at a time to activate.
-Complete that squad s actions before moving onto the next.** However, it is often easiest to combine multiple squads's actions, such as units disembarking from transports and moving.
-In this situation it s always best to offer a little leeway to your opponent in order to speed up the game.
+Complete that squad's actions before moving onto the next.** However, it is often easiest to combine multiple squads's actions, such as units disembarking from transports and moving.
+In this situation it's always best to offer a little leeway to your opponent in order to speed up the game.

 Once the first player has completed all desired actions with this Battlegroup, the next player may activate a Battlegroup, and so on until every Battlegroup has been activated.
 This will usually involve going through the order of Initiative several times.
 A player with no more Battlegroups left to activate must wait until the other players have activated all of theirs.